 Figure 60A—Format of the Message Content field in the Start of Ranging Compact frame when the Message Control field value is 0x10

 The Status field is described in 10.38.10.3.20.
+The value of the status field is set as SUCCESS if the initiator intends to proceed to the control phase but not all configuration values are transmitted over the air explicitly.
+Otherwise, if the initiator does not intend to proceed to the control phase, the value of the status field is set as one of the non-reserved values.

+The Time Offset field is present when the value of status field is set as SUCCESS and is not present otherwise.
+The Time Offset field if present shall be set as per 10.38.10.3.12.

+The NB Channel Seed field is present when the value of status field is set as SUCCESS and is not present otherwise.
+The NB Channel Seed field if present shall be set as per 10.38.10.3.14.

-The presence bitmap field is present when the value of status field is 3, otherwise the field is not present.
-The Presence Bitmap is formatted as shown in Figure 56 with the fields other than Management PHY Configuration Present field, Management MAC Configuration Present field, Ranging PHY Configuration Present field and Ranging MAC Configuration Present field set to 0.
-The encoding and meaning of the Presence Bitmap field and subsequent fields in the frame content is identical to that of the Advertising Response Compact frame with Message Control field value equal to 0x10.
+The presence bitmap field is present when the value of status field is set as SUCCESS or REJECT_WITH SUGGESTED_CONFIG_CHANGE, otherwise the field is not present.
+The Presence Bitmap if present is set as specified in 10.38.10.3.xx (The Presence Bitmap field) with the fields other than NB Channel Map, Management PHY Configuration Present field, Management MAC Configuration Present field, Ranging PHY Configuration Present field, Ranging MAC Configuration Present field and Starting Block Index Present field set to 0.
+The encoding and meaning of the Presence Bitmap field and subsequent fields in the frame content is identical to that of the field of the same name in the Advertising Response Compact frame with Message Control field value equal to 0x10.

+The Starting Block Index field if present indicates the index of the first ranging block for a ranging session.

 10.38.10.3 Common message fields